MiguelMonsalve-444/Hotel_Booking_System/README.md

 - Save all bookings to a file

 # Future improvements
--Add a map to display the rooms availability -Implement a user interface
+- Add a map to display the rooms availability
+- Implement a user interface
--Improve date  and add a calendar visual interface
+- Improve date  and add a calendar visual interface